 These are some useful questions you can ask your doctor:

-or are there any issues of potential concern in my colon?
+- Are there any issues of potential concern in my large bowel?

 - What monitoring or follow up will I be offered?

 - When will antibiotics be considered when treating my diverticulitis and when should I seek further advice?

 Where can I get more information about treatment?

 The National Institute of Health and Care Excellence (NICE) make evidence based recommendations on a wide range of topics in health, public health and social care.
 They recommend the most effective ways to prevent and manage specific conditions and to improve health and manage medicines in different settings.